Belfast Harp Societies: Music and language

-The 1792 Harpers's Festival had been organised, again, by members of the Belfast Society for Promoting Knowledge (known then as the Belfast Reading Society): James MacDonnell, Henry Joy, Robert Bradshaw and Robert Simms.
+The 1792 Harp Festival had been organised, again, by members of the Belfast Society for Promoting Knowledge (known then as the Belfast Reading Society): James MacDonnell, Henry Joy, Robert Bradshaw and Robert Simms.
 Encouraged by MacDonnell and supported by his adoptive family, McCrackens, the musician and collector Edward (Atty) Bunting notated the music of the ten performers.
 In 1808, he was appointed musical director of the new society, with Mary Ann McCracken acting informally as his secretary.
 Bunting's master tutor was the most celebrated of the 1792 performers, Arthur O'Neill of Dungannon, now 75.
 O'Neill was to instruct poor children from the age of ten, blind like himself, with a view both to preserving his musical legacy and, as harpists, to save his charges from a life of destitution.

 In July 1809, the Society extended its programme to include classes in the Irish language.
-Provided by James Cody, these were particularly welcome by Mary Ann McCracken (who is known to have studied from Charles Vallency's Irish grammar), and by her Gaeilgeoir friends, and fellow subscribers, the poetess Mary Balfour of Limavady and the brothers Samuel and Andrew Bryson.
+Provided by James Cody, these were particularly welcome by Mary Ann McCracken (who is known to have studied from Charles Vallency's Irish grammar), and by her Gaeilgeoir friends, and fellow subscribers, the poet Mary Balfour of Limavady and the brothers Samuel and Andrew Bryson.
 Dr MacDonnell, Robert James Tennent (the son of Robert Tennent), and the engineer Alexander Mitchell contributed to an additional subscription to support Cody's efforts.
 Cody used William Neilson's newly published Introduction to the Irish Language.